Happy Feet Two: Production

 Elijah Wood, Robin Williams, Magda Szubanski and Hugo Weaving reprised their previous roles as Mumble, Ramón, Lovelace, Ms. Viola and Noah.
 Nicole Kidman and Hugh Jackman make a brief cameo as Norma Jean and Memphis.
 Also returning for the film are Carlos Alazraqui, Johnny A. Sanchez, Lombardo Boyar and Jeffrey Garcia as Nestor, Lombardo, Raul, and Rinaldo, respectively.
 Fat Joe was replaced by Common as Seymour.

 Brittany Murphy, who originally voiced Mumble's love interest Gloria, was set to reprise her role and scheduled to begin recording sometime in 2010, but died from pneumonia on December 20, 2009.
 Steve Irwin, who voiced Trev the elephant seal and an albatross, died of a stingray injury on September 4, 2006.
 P!nk replaced Murphy (P!nk had already contributed a song "Tell Me Something Good" to the soundtrack of the first film).
 Brad Pitt and Matt Damon voiced the tiny krill, Will and Bill.
 Hank Azaria also signed on to voice The Mighty Sven.
 E.G. Daily, who played young Mumble in the previous film, played the vocals for Mumble's choreophobic son Erik and the daughter of Miss Viola, Boadicea, as well as additional voices.
 Sofía Vergara appears in the film as a new character, Carmen.
 There is a live-action scene in the movie, as was in Happy Feet.
 Mitchell Hicks signed up as the movie's choreographer.

 Release

 Theatrical

-The film was released along with the Looney Tunes short titled I Tawt I Taw a Puddy Tat.
+The film was originally going to be accompanied by a Looney Tunes short titled Daffy's Rhapsody, but it instead was released alongside another Looney Tunes short titled I Tawt I Taw a Puddy Tat.